nfroggy/wing-of-madoola/README.md

 This code is (c) 1986 Sunsoft.
 I hope that they won't care since this repo can't be used to create a runnable game by itself, but I'll take it down if they ask.
 I place the variables/comments/other textual content in the public domain.

 ## Project status
 At this point, there are no hardcoded addresses in the disassembly.
 You can add/remove/shift around stuff at will.
 All RAM variables/buffers, all used subroutines, and most unused subroutines have names.
-Most of the code is currently in one file, and some of it (especially the object and sound code) is very sparsely commented.
+The game code is split up into (somewhat) logical files.
+Some of the code (especially the object and sound code) is very sparsely commented.

 ## Build instructions
 1. Make sure you cloned the repo with `git clone --recurse-submodules` so you also pull in the assembler code.